ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 # Proposed Vocabulary

-The following categories are defined for use in the opt-out vocabulary:
+The following categories are defined for use in the vocabulary:

 * **TDM**: Text and Data Mining.
 The act of using one or more assets in the context of any automated analytical technique aimed at analyzing text and data in digital form in order to generate information which includes but is not limited to patterns, trends and correlations.
 * **AI Training**: The act of training AI models